Portal Login

 When this happens, even when the fire is off, the blower will continue to blow air through your house, but there’s nothing heating it.
 That’s where the cold air is coming from!
 Have you ever burned your finger before?
 Did you blow on your finger afterward to cool it?
 Your blower works in a similar way, but the heat it blows off of your heat exchanger is what warms a room.
 When it cools down, the blower will continue to blow for a while, even if it’s no longer warming your house.
 When the temperature gets back in a safe range, the fire will relight, and the problems will just continue until eventually your unit locks down and the fire no longer relights.
+That’s why your furnace isn’t blowing hot air!

-Basically, your filter isn’t allowing your furnace to cool down to maintain a safe temperature, so the safety sensors shut the fire off when it overheats.
+Basically, your clogged air filter isn’t allowing your furnace to cool down to maintain a safe temperature, so the safety sensors shut the fire off when it overheats.
 If this is the case, there’s good news!
 Your furnace is doing its job to keep your family safe!

 The solution to this problem is easy—you’re overdue for a filter change!